Before the Dehydration

 The Aquapol System - Results

 The Aquapol building dehydration system has been installed on the premises and the dehydration of the church is in progress.
-Within the first 6 months - from summer to winter - the moisture levels inside the wall have dropped by about one third.
-The dehydration continued throughout the summer too as shown on the dehydration chart below.
+Within the first 6 months - from summer to winter - the moisture levels inside the wall have dropped by about 25%.
+The dehydration continued throughout the summer and the following year as shown on the dehydration chart below.

 Higher humidity values in the mid areas of the wall in comparison to the base, indicate a high concentration of salts and the presence of hygroscopic moisture in addition to capillary rising damp.